ISSac25E/Blinds-V2/README.md

 ### !!
 Deprecated Version.
 See V3 !!

 Blinds V1 was quickly replaced by V2.\
-V2 is the refreshed version, redocumented, and fewer bugs.
+V2 is the refreshed version, redocumented, and fewer bugs.\
+V1 was used primarily as a test platform.

 This project works off of an MQTT server.
 The MQTT server we used was Home Assistant (back when it was free and local).

+This project was meant to provide a cheap and robust solution for motorized window blinds.

 ### Note
 Core libraries and needed files can be found in Core branch